davidrawson/CurrencyExchange/README.md

 ## Your Design Decisions

-We'd love to hear your thoughts around any design decisions you made while coding your solution.

 ### First impressions

 The file readers class(es) should implement an interface forcing certain things and maintain consistency.
 As Ruby doesn't utilise interfaces that idea was amended.